What to Do When Hail Damages Your Roof

 One of the most damaging storm forces to a roof is hail.
 Whether golfball-size or baseball-size, it’s all destructive to roofs, even new ones.
 Being proactive is crucial in protecting your home’s most valuable feature.
 A home’s roof should last on average 30 years; however, when storm damage occurs, no roof (of any age) is invincible to hail damage.

 Downed tree limbs from hurricanes and severe thunderstorms sometimes pale in contrast to the damage of hail storms.
-TruBlue Roofing has years of expertise dealing with hail damage to roofs.
+TruBlue Roofing and Remodeling has years of expertise dealing with hail damage to roofs.
 Our team is well trained in recognizing damage from hail, and we can help you choose the right repair options for your roof and budget.

 Inspect Your Roof